Introduction

 We would like to express our gratitude to Sapphire’s staff and Board members for their hard work and dedication over the past year.
 We also extend our thanks to our partners and stakeholders for their continued support.

-Provide services that support the lives of our residents
+Supporting and enhancing the lives of our residents

 We want to grow our business to ensure we are playing our part in meeting housing need and to ensure that our existing homes meet quality and sustainability standards.